Moore Inventor Fellows

 In 1965, Gordon Moore predicted the doubling of components on an integrated circuit every 18 months.
 From careful observation of an emerging trend, Moore extrapolated that computing would dramatically increase in power, and decrease in relative cost, at an exponential pace.
-This observation helped fuel the technological advancement and acceleration we have seen in the past 50 years.
+This observation concisely describes the technological transformation of the past 50 years.

 Back to Overview